DaniiClarkee/Team4_CFG/Rose_notes.md

 * Will we have to spend time explaining how the model works or will it just be quick
 * Any other preprocessing methods we could try?

+#Answers from Joel
+* dendragram
+* feature scaling depends on model - would suggest for numerical.